ljbaker/ljbaker.github.io/_posts/2017-04-08-regression-from-scratch.md

 ======================

 Alright, let's play with some real data!
-I'm using a dataset available by default with R: Motor Trend's road test evlatulations from 1974.
+I'm using a dataset available by default with R: Motor Trend's road test evaluations from 1974.
 We can flex our linear algebra muscles to see which factors most influence fuel consumption.
 Importantly, this requires us to extend linear regression to multiple factors.